Switzerland tourist visa

-Uganda visa on arrival is available on arrival for Faroe Islander citizens.
+Switzerland tourist visa is free for Faroe Islander citizens.
 The stay is usually short and visa expires in 90 days.
-Applicant is required to be present when applying for Uganda visa on arrival.
-A total of 8 documents are required for applying Uganda visa on arrival.
+Applicant is not required to be present when applying for Switzerland tourist visa.
+A total of 6 documents are required for applying Switzerland tourist visa.
 You can also find useful tips from fellow travellers.

 Visa Validity: 90 days